mitmath/1806/summaries.md

 We then asked what is the image of the unit sphere for a general A?
 It can not be the eigenvalues as they may not be real.
 It is not even the absolute value of the eigenvalues.
 A quick interpretation of the SVD shows that we have an ellipsoid with columns  in the direction of the columns of V and semi-lengths the singular values.

 See GS p.
 354-356,392,477

+Test Topics: Mostly from Chapter 6  with a little bit from Chapter 7 and 10.3.